nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ## 1. House Keeping

-Just a quick i noticed i had forgot to configure babel in part1 of the series, If you didnt configure babel just quickly follow the following step, if you had already configured it you can skip this step:
+Just a quick one i noticed i had forgot to configure babel in part1 of the series, If you didnt configure babel just quickly follow the following step, if you had already configured it you can skip this step:
 ### 1a Babel Configuration
 Add a file name .babelrc to the root directory and configure babel: